andrewchen30/csv-templator/README.md

 ### `visible-row` and `visible-col`

-Defined the row or the column are visible based on a boolean, for example:
+Define the row or the column are visible based on a boolean:

 ```tsx
 const data = {